 Police arrest woman as accessory to murder, allegedly helped hide accused killer

-BATON ROUGE - Police officers arrested a woman who allegedly hid an accused killer following the death of a 40-year-old man in April.
+BATON ROUGE - Police officers arrested a woman who allegedly hid her nephew, an accused killer, following the death of a 40-year-old man in April.

 The Baton Rouge Police Department said that 37-year-old Hazel Mancusi-Ungaro helped 19-year-old Joshua Mancusi-Ungaro hide from police after the death of Kevin Evans.

 WBRZ previously reported that Evans was found dead in his Geronimo Street home on April 6.
-Joshua Mancusi-Ungaro was arrested April 17 and booked into jail for second-degree murder.
+Hazel Mancusi-Ungaro's nephew, Joshua Mancusi-Ungaro, was arrested April 17 and booked into jail for second-degree murder.

 Trending News